Alasana Manneh: Górnik Zabrze

 In July 2019, Manneh signed a contract with Polish club Górnik Zabrze.

 Odense

 On the transfer deadline day, 31 August 2022, Manneh was transferred to Danish Superliga club OB, joining them on a three-year contract.

 Hibernian

 On 28 January 2025, Manneh signed for Scottish Premiership club Hibernian on a three-and-a-half year deal for an undisclosed fee.

 On 16 February 2025, Manneh was sent off after incurring two yellow cards on his league debut for Hibernian against St. Mirren.
+Manneh made nine appearances during 18 months with Hibs, before he was released from his contract in August 2026.

+Kolding IF

+Following his release by Hibernian, Manneh signed a one-year contract with Danish 1st Division club Kolding IF.

 International career

 Manneh made his full international debut for the Gambia national team on 30 May 2016, coming on as a substitute in a 0–0 friendly draw against Zambia.
 In January 2024, he was included in the country's squad for the 2023 Africa Cup of Nations.